Jacqueline-Tsai/DataStructHW-dictionary/README.md

 ### Implementation
-In order to improve efficiency, I use hash table for the structure of the dictionary database.
+In order to improve efficiency, I use a hash table for the structure of the dictionary database.
 And used recursion to find all words have distance 1 and 2 from each input word.